Skip to content

 Plural Possessive Rules for Nouns

-1. For most plural nouns, simply add an apostrophe and an “s” to the end of the word.
-For example, “The students’ books were scattered across the classroom.”
+1. For most plural nouns, you simply add an apostrophe after the ‘s’ at the end of the word.
+For example, “The students’ notebooks were on the table.”
+Here, the apostrophe comes after the ‘s’ because there is more than one student.

 Download and Print plural possessive rules for nouns Listed below